 Arches is a popular destination for astrophotographers so you won’t be alone in the park at night.
 Be sure to use a headlamp with a red light!

-You’ll find a ton of other places to visit in Utah that are near Arches National Park to add to your itinerary:
+You’ll find more things to do near Arches National Park to add to your itinerary: